|Dozierende||Markus Christen (firstname.lastname@example.org, BeurteilerIn)|

 The registration is binding.
 In case of non-participation after registration, a "nicht erschienen" will be noted on your transcript with all its ensuing, known consequences.

-The Studiendekanat will notify you by Wednesday, 19 February 2020 whether you have been admitted to the course.
+You will be notified by Wednesday, 16.
+September 2020 whether you have been admitted to the course.

 |Einsatz digitaler Medien||kein spezifischer Einsatz|

 The course will be taught online at the dates you can see below:

 Keine Einzeltermine verfügbar, bitte informieren Sie sich direkt bei den Dozierenden.